 Dealing with harassment, discrimination, or a termination from a workplace can be stressful.
 The workplace is where we spend a large part of our adult lives, and financial and social ties often make the workplace a second home.
 This makes it even more difficult for people to battle their workplace for their legal rights.

-Our Employment Lawyers at Solimano Law have extensive experience in employment and labour law.
+Our Vancouver employment lawyers at Solimano Law have extensive experience in employment and labour law.
 Whether you are a small family business or worked for a large, recognized company with deep pockets, we can help you.

 Many employees try to right a situation without involving an employment lawyer.
 However, employment law is a complex field.
 You may fail to take advantage of a law that could help your claim.
 It is also possible that you may do or say things that could negatively impact your potential claim.

 Employment law matters are fact-intensive and the level of documentation required can be stressful.
 Our employment lawyers can help you understand what facts you need to collect and present to achieve a favourable outcome.

 Here are some areas of employment law we have helped clients with:

 Wrongful dismissal is a legal phrase.
 It describes a circumstance where the employer’s manner of termination makes up a breach of the employment agreement.

 Whether you are a part-time, full-time, temporary or permanent employee, your employment relationship is governed by the terms of an employment contract that you entered into with your employer.
 Whether or not written, employment contracts contain a contractual term that requires an employer to provide you with advance notice prior to terminating your employment.

 The reason employers must give you advance notice is because you need time to prepare for the end of their employment and seek other employment opportunities.

 Wrongful dismissal can occur in various ways.
 The following are some of the most common circumstances where you need to contact a wrongful dismissal lawyer in Vancouver: